 Revenue from the sale of goods is recognized in the income statement when all performance obligations have been fulfilled.
+This is when goods leave the warehouse.
 Revenue is measured at the fair value of the agreed consideration, exclusive of VAT and taxes collected on behalf of a third party.
 At the time of recognition of income, a number of price adjustments are also estimated.
 These are recognized as a reduction to revenue.

-Payment terms for receivables from sales depend on the creditworthiness of the customer, ordinary business practices and signed agreements.
-Some customers have payment terms with a credit period that begins once the product is shipped.
+Payment terms for receivables from sales depend on the credit- worthiness of the customer, ordinary business practices and signed agreements.
+Some customers have payment terms with a credit pe- riod that begins once the product is shipped.
 Most common payment term is 30 days.